Manly Vale - Allambie Heights

 AreaSearch analysis indicates Manly Vale - Allambie Heights maintains employment conditions that align with national benchmarks

-Manly Vale - Allambie Heights has an educated workforce with a notable technology sector presence and a low unemployment rate of 3.6% as of September 2025.
-The area's unemployment rate is 0.6% below Greater Sydney's rate of 4.2%, with a workforce participation rate of 67.7%.
+Manly Vale - Allambie Heights has an educated workforce with notable representation in the technology sector.
+The unemployment rate is 3.6%.
+As of September 2025, 9,978 residents are employed, with an unemployment rate of 0.6% below Greater Sydney's rate of 4.2%, and a workforce participation rate of 72.2%.

-Employment among residents is concentrated in professional & technical, health care & social assistance, and finance & insurance sectors.
-Professional & technical employment is particularly high at 1.3 times the regional average, while transport, postal & warehousing has limited presence at 2.9% compared to the regional average of 5.3%.
-The area may offer limited local employment opportunities, as indicated by a decrease in labour force and employment over a 12-month period ending September 2025, leading to an unemployment rate rise of 1.2 percentage points.
-In contrast, Greater Sydney saw employment and labour force growth during this period.
+Census data shows that 53.5% of residents work from home.
+Employment is concentrated in professional & technical (1.3 times the regional average), health care & social assistance, and finance & insurance sectors.
+Transport, postal & warehousing has limited presence at 2.9%, compared to the regional average of 5.3%.
+The area may offer limited local employment opportunities, as indicated by Census data comparing working population to resident population.

 Frequently Asked Questions - Employment